 There is much more to the grazing land we use for our horses than might first meet the eye.
 Part the grass and with any luck you’ll find a complex ecosystem of flora and fauna that helps support the land itself.
-To celebrate National Insect Week we take a look at the dung beetle, its role in our pastures and why we need to take greater care of these amazing creatures.
+To celebrate this amazing creature, we take a look at the dung beetle, its role in our pastures and why we need to take greater care of these amazing creatures.

 Dung beetle benefits